InsightMath Core Curriculum

 Prototype Iteration v2 shows a more vivid color style.

-Stage 2: Scaling with Strategy
+Stage 2: Scaling and developing with Strategy

-As the InsightMath project scaled, I stepped into a senior leadership role to guide the newly expanded 9-person design team, driving the visual and production strategy in close collaboration with the Art Director and VP of Curriculum.
+As the InsightMath project scaled, I stepped into a senior role to guide the newly expanded 9-person design team, driving the visual and production strategy in close collaboration with the Art Director and VP of Curriculum.

 - Characters, critters, and story design.